 We live in a climate of change and uncertainty, Niall Dunne and Robert Greenhill both wrote and interconnectedness is one of the core elements.
 With uncertainty, change – and thus often fear – comes opportunity.
 The opportunity to transform business as we know it and the identification – and actualization – of a ‘higher calling for business’.
 Is this what the social organization in the end is all about?
 The kind of higher calling John Mackey and Raj Sisodia describe in their book Conscious Capitalism?

 When looking at the four key tenets of the book, as described in this blog post by Henna Inam I see similar key elements as in ‘Humanize‘ coming back: trust, transparency, people, stakeholder integration, etc.

 Are they more than words and wishful thinking?
 If we fully grasp at the impact of the interconnected generations, they aren’t.
 Change isn’t a question of overcoming fears and opportunities anymore. it’s not even a matter of choice.
 Business across the world see it every day as the examples in the blog post by Henna Inam show.
 One of the four tenets of “Conscious Capitalism” is ‘conscious leadership’.
 Leadership that is motivated by purpose.
 And this is where one the four principles of the social organization comes back as Jamie and Maddie described them: courage.

 The kind of courage it takes for leaders to take the talk beyond Davos and to also walk the walk.
 What does it take to do so?

-BT Let’s Talk guest blogger J-P De Clerck is a digital marketing and business analyst.
-He’s active on the crossroads where marketing, business, customer experience, technologies, IT, media and transformation meet.
-You can connect with him on Twitter, in our Benelux LinkedIn Group or via his website.
+The author, J-P De Clerck is a digital marketing and business analyst.
+He’s active on the crossroads where marketing, business, customer experience, technologies, IT, media and digital transformation meet.
+You can connect with him on Twitter and in our Benelux LinkedIn Group.